 Why should I cycle to work?

-Admit it: how many of you have brushed off exercise with the excuse that you’re too busy?
+Admit it: how many times have you brushed off exercise with the excuse that you’re too busy?
 It’s something lots of us say, but actually, we should all be making a conscious effort to exercise.

 If you’re still convinced that you don’t have enough hours in the day, then we’ve got a solution: cycle to work.
+Does cycling to work count as exercise?
+You bet it does!
 You’ll spend time commuting to work anyway, so why not make that time count and do some exercise?

 Walking didn’t appear to carry quite the same number of benefits.
 Whilst those who walked to work reduced their chance of developing or dying from heart disease, there was no impact on the risk of other diseases as seen for those who cycle.
 This may have something to do with the distance covered.
 On average, those who commuted by bike rode an average of thirty miles every week, whereas those that walked only covered six miles.